Module 5 - COLREGs

 A vessel at anchor displays a ball.
 A vessel motor-sailing (under sail and engine) displays a cone with the apex pointing downward.
 A vessel not under command (NUC) displays two balls in a vertical line.
 A vessel restricted in ability to manoeuvre (RAM) displays ball-diamond-ball in a vertical line.

 A vessel constrained by her draught (CBD) displays a cylinder.
 A vessel towing, where the tow exceeds 200m, displays a diamond shape (both towing vessel and tow).
-A vessel engaged in fishing with gear extending more than 150m horizontally displays two cones with their apexes together (point-to-point) in the direction of the gear.
+A vessel engaged in fishing displays two cones with their apexes together (point-to-point).
+If its outlying fishing gear extends more than 150m horizontally, it displays an additional single cone, apex upwards, in the direction of the gear.

 - Ball — vessel at anchor